ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Altibase aku Sample Guide for Kubernetes.md

 ## Using ConfigMap

 - In this example, set_linux.env, set_altibase.env and entry_point.sh files are managed as ConfigMap.
-- In this example, the ubuntu:18.04 docker image registered at https://hub.docker.com/ was used for testing purposes.
+- In this example, the ubuntu:18.04 docker image registered at https://hub.docker.com/ is used for testing purposes.
 - In a real environment, you can use a Linux docker image suitable for each purpose.
 - You need to change set_linux.env to match the Linux docker image that will actually be used.
 Please refer to the documents below.
   - Altibase Installation Manual